Register to get access to free programming courses with interactive exercises

 }

-Note that the .grid-6 .grid-6 container lacks the grid-template-columns and grid-template-rows properties.
+Note that the .grid-6 container lacks the grid-template-columns and grid-template-rows properties.
 Their job is now the job of the grid-template-areas role.
-Specifying a certain number of areas in it automatically creates columns with a width of 1 fraction.
+When we specify a certain number of areas in it, we automatically create columns with a one-fraction width.
 If you need other values, you can always use the grid-template-columns and grid-template-rows properties to set the desired strip widths.

-Now we've done the top row, it's time to start on the next row, where we'll place aside and main.
+Now we've done the top row.
+It's time to start on the next row, where we'll place aside and main.
 To do this, continue to enter values in the grid-template-areas property.
-Since we need a new row, it makes no sense to write inside the value with header Let's add a space, and write new double quotes containing the locations of elements in the next row.
+Since we need a new row, we do not write inside the value with header.
+Let's add a space and write new double quotes containing the locations of elements in the next row:

 .grid-6 {